gvspraveen/CarND-Vehicle-Detection/writeup_template.md

 of having few seconds in video with no boxes on real cars.
 In the end, I went in favor of detecting cars most of the time and making sure false positives are not too many.

-This has tradeoff.
+This is a tradeoff.
 You might notice in vide0, when white car emerges from behind (or exiting the frame), boxes are not drawn immediately.
 They are drawn only when 3/4th of car gets into visible spectrum.
 This I feel is a fair trade off.
 May be I will comeback to address this later.
 But for now I think the solution is reliable.

+Another possible approach is liminting the width of search space and eliminating cars on other side of the road.